"Rubber Duckie, you're the one,

-Because the Sesame Street crew has not yet found a rubber duckie that makes the same squeak as the original, the duck from 1970 is still used whenever the song is recorded again.
-45 years--that's a good life for a rubber duck!
+Because the Sesame Street crew has not yet found a rubber duckie that makes the same squeak as the original, the duck from 1970 is still used whenever the song is re-recorded.
+45 years is a good life for a rubber duck!

 Rubber duckies are now pretty much everywhere you go.
-There are rumors of Queen Elizabeth II owning a rubber duckie with an inflatable crown--rumor that increased the sales of the toy by 80% for a short while in England.
+There are rumors of Queen Elizabeth II owning a rubber duckie with an inflatable crown—a rumor that increased the sales of the toy by 80% for a short while in England.